inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-5.md

 ---

 # Testing the Impact of Hyperparameters
-We will now give a deeper look at some hyperparameters of our simulation, which are importantdue to their influence on both the fidelity of the simulation and the associated computational costs.
-Among various hyperparameters, we will specifically focus on adjusting the ***particle radius*** value and how it affects computational costs and data output.

-Using the same methodology from our previous step, we will substitute the categorical and numerical value of the `particle radius` hyperparameter in the `.JSON` configuration file we previously downloaded with a templated variable:
+We will now give a deeper look at one of the hyperparameters of our simulation that is important due to its influence on both the fidelity of the SPH simulation and the associated computational costs:  ***particle radius***.
+To be more systematic, we are going to use the templating mechanism and will substitute the numerical value of the `particle radius` hyperparameter in the `.JSON` configuration file with templated variable.

-_`{% raw %}{{ variable_name }}{% endraw %}`_

 Here's what our templated configuration file looks like, where we've kept all hyperparameters fixed except for the particle radius:

 ```text
 "Configuration": {